 Category II duplications.
 In some other cases, panels are rotated, flipped, shifted, etc. These are less likely to occur as the results of an honest error, and more likely to be done intentionally, than Category I, simple duplications.

 Category III duplications.
-Then, there are cases where features such as cells, bands, or groups of dots appear to be visible multiple times within the same photo or plot.
+Then, there are cases where features such as cells, bands, or groups of dots appear to be visible multiple times within the same photo or plot, or have taken from other panels to re-appear in a different panel.
 Most of these are very hard to explain by honest error, and more likely to be the result of an intentional alteration of a photo than duplications of category I or II.
 However, in rare cases, there could be certain artifacts or technical errors that might explain some of these repetitions.

 Following up on leads

 All ~800 papers with duplicated images were reported by me to the journal in which they were published.
 This was in 2014 and 2015, so that I can now make up the balance of what happened to these papers, 5 years later.
 But that will be another post!